gen8tech/blockchain-investments/README.md

 ## Deployment
 Running `dotnet publish` will run the deployment steps.
 > Setting up `ASPNETCORE_ENVIRONMENT`, `MONGOLAB_URI` and `JWT_SECURITY_KEY` environment variables will be necessary in your deployment.
 [ASP.NET Core Environments](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments)

-### Donate bitcoins
-You can send your donation to:
-* 1Cx7ygHfjXStmAyFfn4dioekpxhvmAEtLz